2013 Pacific hurricane season

-The second storm of the season, Hurricane Barbara, brought widespread heavy rains to much of Southwestern Mexico and Central America.
-Damage estimates from the storm range from $50 to $356 million (2013 USD); four people were killed and four others are reportedly missing.
-In addition to Barbara, Hurricane Cosme killed three people despite remaining far offshore the Mexican coast.
-Hurricane Erick also brought slight effects to the region as well, killing two people.
-Later that month, Tropical Storm Flossie threatened to become the first storm to strike Hawaii in 20 years, causing minimal damage.
-Ivo and Juliette both threatened Baja California Sur, and the former triggered flash floods across the Southwestern United States.
+Several systems directly affected Mexico this season.
+Hurricane Barbara brought widespread heavy rains to much of Southwestern Mexico and Central America in late May.
+Damage estimates from the storm range from $50 to $356 million (2013 USD).
+Hurricane Erick, and Tropical Storms Ivo and Juliette threatened Baja California Sur; Ivo also triggered flash floods across the Southwestern United States.
 In mid-September, Hurricane Manuel killed at least 169 people in Mexico, and was responsible for significant damage to the western coast and the area around Acapulco.
-In late October, Hurricane Raymond became the strongest storm and only major hurricane of the season.
+Tropical Storms Juliette, Octave, and Sonia also made landfall in Baja California or northwestern Mexico, bringing with them heavy rains and strong winds.
+Additionally, Hurricane Raymond, which remained offshore, was the only major hurricane of the year.